AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_ios.md

 3. Grant microphone and camera access to your app.

-4. When the app launches, you should be able to see yourself on the local view if you set the client role as `broadcaster`.
+4. When the app launches, you can see yourself on the local view if you set the client role as `broadcaster`.

 5. Ask a friend to use a second device to join the channel with the same App ID, token, and channel name.

-   If the second equipment joins as a host, you should be able to see and hear each other; if as an audience member, you should only be able to see yourself while your friend can see and hear you.
+   If the second equipment joins as a host, you will see and hear each other; if as an audience member, you will only see yourself while your friend can see and hear you.

 ## Next steps